What is a food allergy?

 - Respiratory system.
 Symptoms include coughing; wheezing; an itchy, stuffy, runny nose; sneezing; and trouble breathing.

-Symptoms vary from mild to life-threatening and can appear from within minutes to days of eating a food.
+Symptoms vary from mild to life-threatening and can appear from within minutes up to several hours of eating or being exposed to a food.
 The most severe reaction is anaphylaxis, which affects many body systems and can be deadly.

 Anaphylaxis can start within a few minutes to a few hours after you eat the food.
 And the symptoms can go away and come back hours later.
 Common triggers for anaphylaxis are peanuts, nuts, and seafood.
 In children, peanuts cause anaphylaxis more often than other foods.
 Aspirin, exercise, or alcohol can increase the risk for anaphylaxis.